oracle/weblogic-kubernetes-operator/docs-source/content/faq/oci-lb.md

 title: "Using an OCI load balancer"
 date: 2019-09-25T12:41:38-04:00
 draft: false
-weight: 50
+weight: 8
+description: "If you are running your Kubernetes cluster on Oracle Container Engine for Kubernetes (OKE), then you can have OCI automatically provision load balancers for you by creating a `Service` of type `LoadBalancer` instead of (or in addition to) installing an ingress controller like Traefik or Voyager."
 ---

-If you are running your Kubernetes cluster on Oracle Container Engine for Kubernetes (commonly known as OKE), you can have OCI automatically provision load balancers for you by creating a `Service` of type `LoadBalancer` instead of (or in addition to) installing an ingress controller like Traefik or Voyager.
+If you are running your Kubernetes cluster on Oracle Container Engine for Kubernetes (commonly known as OKE), then you can have OCI automatically provision load balancers for you by creating a `Service` of type `LoadBalancer` instead of (or in addition to) installing an ingress controller like Traefik or Voyager.